AlexaCRM/alexacrm.github.io/datapress/Samples/Event Ticketing/install_wordpress_components.md

 sidebar_position: 2
 slug: /install_wordpress_components
 tags:
-    - Events Portal
+    - Event Ticketing
     - DataPress
     - Install WordPress Components
-keywords: [DataPress Events Portal Install]
+keywords: [DataPress Event Ticketing Install]
 ---

+To set up the solution on your website, you will first need to install the necessary WordPress components.
-Go to the admin section of your WordPress site.
+To start with, go to the admin section of your WordPress site.
 If you don't have one, refer to the WordPress article [Build Your Website in Five Steps](https://wordpress.com/support/five-step-website-setup/) for guidance.

 ### DataPress plugin
 Go to the Plugins tab and click Add New Plugin.
 Search for Dataverse Integration (currently renamed to DataPress).